 Companies should consider three main components when outlining an IR plan, including proper inventory, ongoing review, and training.
 In particular, companies that handle sensitive information, such as personally identifiable information and financial data, tend to be targets for cyberattackers, so it’s important to know the vulnerable entry points in the network and where the sensitive data resides.
 Also, the IR plan should be continually reviewed and audited, and all departments within the company should be trained and prepared for a cyberattack.

-Steps to include in an IR plan
+Steps to include in your IR plan

 An IR plan must take into consideration all phases of an attack, before, during, and after the incident.
 Five steps are essential to a successful IR plan: